Rationalizations for Unethical Behavior in Tech

 As a software engineer, my first instinct is to look at situations logically.
 If a company purports to value certain ethical principles, then it seems obvious that leaders and employees should avoid actions that violate any of those principles.

 However, what I’ve observed over the years is that in the effort to compete and win “at all costs,” many companies — especially when desperate — compromise on ethics.
 In addition, they usually rationalize this behavior by resorting to fallacies.
-As a passionate believer in the importance of ethics, and also as a lover of logic, I find this unfortunate.
+As a passionate believer in the importance of ethics, I find this unfortunate.

 Let’s explore examples of several of the most common of these fallacies.
 I fear that some will sound very familiar to you.
 My hope is that you’ll be able to identify them in the future and hold yourself and your coworkers to higher ethical standards.